Navigating insurance coverage can be complicated.

 MemoryCare relies on charitable contributions and grants to support our growth and secure our future.
 We are indebted to The Duke Foundation, The Kate B. Reynolds Foundation, The Janirve Foundation, Mission Health (Community Health and Benefits) and others whose grants over the past decade have been instrumental to our success.

 Patients are responsible for any deductible that is not met by their insurance and any co-payments related to clinical care received at MemoryCare.

-Because Medicare and other forms of insurance do not cover the services and support we provide to caregivers, we charge a caregiver fee of $595/year that is subject to change.
+MemoryCare is a community-based, charitable nonprofit organization.
+Because Medicare and other forms of insurance do not cover the services and support we provide to families, we charge a caregiver fee of $595/year that is subject to change.
 We are dedicated to keeping this fee as low as possible but do have to raise it periodically to accommodate increasing operational costs.
-Even with this fee, MemoryCare still has to raise more than 50% of its operating budget on an annual basis which is done through a combination of grants, donations, and investment income.
+Even with this fee, MemoryCare still has to raise on average 50% of its operating budget on an annual basis which is done through a combination of grants, donations, and investment income.
 We require a $50 deposit when the patient appointment is made.
 Unless other arrangements are made, the remaining balance ($545) is due at the first appointment.
 This fee covers services for the supportive care and training of the caregiver for one year including (but not limited to):

 *Caregiver College is our six-session training and education course.
 This course is designed to prepare caregivers for the changes in their loved one.
 These modules provide coping skills and tips for ways to better take care of themselves as caregivers.

 *Workshops throughout the year that provide additional information about care giving and medical advances in the detection and treatment of memory disorders.